Editor’s Note: This post has been updated for 2019.

 The 2MP rear camera won't win any photography contents, but it's stronger than most comparably priced options.

 If you're worried about losing cords or damaging ports, the charging cradle makes the phone easy to charge as well.

 From £48.99 at Amazon

 Additional phone features include FM radio, MP3 playback, a flashlight and a very basic camera.
 While the images won't work for printing, they're good enough for quick reminders or copying text.
 You'll also find a microSD slot if you wish to load music or audiobooks onto the phone!

-Bottom Line: The Easyfone Prime A1 3G features a wealth of usability options while providing you freedom to choose your own service provider... a rarity in the kids and seniors phone market.
+Bottom Line: The Easyfone Prime A1 3G features a wealth of usability options while providing you freedom to choose your own service provider... a rarity in the phones for the elderly market.

 Get it from: Amazon